This article has been updated from a previous version.

 Home insurance has come a long way since then.
 But one thing that hasn’t changed is that it’s still an optional product.
-Unlike auto insurance, which is mandatory and therefore regulated by the government via the Financial Services Commission of Ontario (FSCO), the home insurance space sees no government or regulatory intervention in consumers’ premiums.
+Unlike auto insurance, which is mandatory and regulated by various provincial government bodies, home insurance is optional.
+But just because it's not mandatory, doesn't mean it's not important and highly recommended.

 The first and most obvious reason home insurance premiums aren’t regulated is because the product itself isn’t mandatory.

-“The government isn’t concerned about what you’re doing to protect your home or your belongings,” says Karageorgos.
+“The government isn’t concerned about what you’re doing to protect your home or your belongings,” says Pete Karageorgos, the Insurance Bureau of Canada (IBC)’s Director of Consumer and Industry Relations (Ontario).
 “That’s your own personal choice.”